How to Choose a Localization Service Provider? 9 Tips to Follow

 There are many reasons small, medium, and large-sized businesses, including startups, turn to translation.

-Sometimes, it’s because they need to translate a legal document like a contract with another company.
+Sometimes, it’s because they need to translate a legal document like a contract or partnership agreement. .
 It could even be a hiring contract to recruit a foreigner or to operate in a foreign country.

 Sometimes, it’s to expand into a new country or region.
 Businesses operating online often have to transform their websites into multilingual sites to reach new customers.
 They have to translate products and need to combine SEO translation with e-commerce translation.

-Other businesses require business or financial translation services.
+Other businesses require business or financial translation services or a combination of legal and business or medical translation.

 Not every translator can localize a text.
 But the other way around works just fine.

-The important thing to know is what are the differences between translation and localization.
+The important thing to know is what the differences between translation and localization are.
 When do you need localization?
 And once you know all that, how do you choose a localization service provider?

 Keep reading to get your answers!